 when i returned the next afternoon, JW and two of his dogs met me on his four-wheeler. his younger, prickly-faced, able-bodied friend followed on another, smiling, spitting, wearing a dirty, faded shirt and hat each emblazoned with racecars. it took us about fifteen seconds to become buddies, and about thirty more for him to start calling me "sitty boy-h." he was there because JW was too large to comfortably get up and down off the ground. for the remainder of the afternoon, when exerting himself, JW would periodically yowl: ohh-hhh!
 JAY-sus!
 HOO!

-i had planned to be on the road before rush hour, but as soon as we got the trailer hooked up to my truck, the electric jack that lifted it so conveniently up stopped working. then the tail lights wouldn't turn on. so spent at least an hour hand-splicing a number of wires to stretch from the back of my truck, through the front window of the trailer, thirty-four whole feet back through and out the rear window, and finally into a pair of magnetic tail lights we slapped on the bumper. there they conveniently blocked the camper's license plate, twelve years past expiry. (the truck i was driving wasn't in much better shape. the gear shift worked backwards, and so did the windows).
+i had planned to be on the road before rush hour, but as soon as we got the trailer hooked up to my truck, the electric jack that lifted it so conveniently up stopped working. then, the tail lights wouldn't turn on. to rectify this, we spent at least an hour hand-splicing a number of wires to stretch from the back of my truck to the back of the trailer: through the trailer's front window and thirty-four whole feet back through and out the rear, and finally into a pair of magnetic tail lights we slapped on the bumper. there they conveniently blocked the camper's mississippi plate, twelve years past expiry. the truck i was driving wasn't in much better shape. the gear shift worked backwards, and so did the windows.

-i have never towed anything in my life. this made JW--not to mention my friends, family, and truck-loaning neighbor--a bit worried. so, for practice, i followed the dogs following GW's four-wheeler in slow circles around speedy acres' large, recently-mowed yard. dusk was waning when i finally departed. i was tooting my horn and waving, but my palms were sweating. i might as well have been towing a rocket ship. i had no rear visibility and one functioning tail-light. accelerating to 55 miles per hour on the interstate, i was bouncing and rattling like a cat in a washing machine. this would continue unabated for the eight succeeding hours. every time i blindly switched lanes while curving through jackson was like a small prayer. i didn't know where i'd put the thing when i got home.
+i have never towed anything in my life. this concerned JW, to say nothing of my friends, family, and truck-loaning neighbor. so, for practice, i followed the dogs as they followed GW's four-wheeler in slow circles around speedy acres' large, recently-mowed yard. dusk was waning when i was finally read to depart. i was tooting my horn and waving with sweaty palms: i might as well have been towing a rocket ship. i had no rear visibility and one functioning tail-light. accelerating to 55 miles per hour on the interstate, i was bouncing and rattling around like a cat in a washing machine. this would continue unabated for the eight succeeding hours. every time i blindly switched lanes while curving through jackson was a small prayer. i didn't even know where i'd put the thing when i got home.

 when i woke the next morning and stepped onto my front porch with a cup of tea, morgan, my neighbor who'd loaned me his truck, was already waiting. so! he said, with usual mischief in his voice, squinting one eye. y'made it. yep, i told him. and you know, the funniest thing happened this morning when i woke up: when i went into the bathroom to take a leak, my nuts were twice as big as they were yesterday!